BIGJRA/BIGJRA.github.io/rejuv.md

 Talk to the Octillery here to battle them.

 Attempt to enter the forest, and Nana will stop you.
-She’ll invite you to her home, so head in.
-She’ll give you the *Mysterious Emblem.* This will also give you access to a PC and bed, which we’ll be using a lot in this section.
+She'll invite you to her home, so head in.
+She'll give you the *Mysterious Emblem.* This will also give you access to a PC and bed, which we'll be using a lot in this section.

 Grab something from the PC with Blizzard, and something with either Magnitude, Earthquake, or Bulldoze.
-The best choice is training a Castform to 35 for Blizzard, and any Pokemon who’ll learn the Bulldoze T.M.
+The best choice is training a Castform to 35 for Blizzard, and any Pokemon who'll learn the Bulldoze T.M.
 Also, grab something with Heat Wave, Flame Burst, Lava Plume, or Eruption.
 Salandit from the safari zone also has one of these.